 4. Sensitivity Studies

-In this section, we will discuss the sensitivity of our model to column density, metallicity, , and dust.
+In this section, we will discuss the sensitivity of our model to column density, metallicity, star-formation history, and dust.
 For our baseline model, we made assumptions (detailed above) about these values.
 Here we hope to explore the results of relaxing these assumptions on our LOC models.

 4.1 Column Density